8 money mistakes new parents should avoid

 6. Missing out out on tax breaks

 Child care is expensive, but let Uncle Sam blunt some of the cost.
-The Child and Dependent Care tax credit offers eligible parents a tax credit of up to $3,000 per child on qualified expenses.
+The Child and Dependent Care tax credit offers eligible parents a tax credit on expenses up to $3,000 per child.
 While that's a drop in the bucket to what many parents pay for care, it's better than nothing.

 Some parents can also set up a Flexible Spending Account through their employer to set aside pre-tax money from their paychecks to pay for child care.
 Find out if your employer offers one, and take advantage if you can.